 Fasting and abstinence during Lent

 During Lent, Catholics in the United States abstain from meat on Ash Wednesday and on all the Fridays of Lent.
 In addition, we fast on Ash Wednesday and Good Friday.
+Click the links below for additional details:

 Guidelines for fasting and abstinence (English | Español)